sc4311/JupyterVox/ASTVox_Antlr4/doc/conversion_guide.md

 1. That is, trailer is '[' subscriptionlist ']'
 2. atom_expr.pyast_tree <= ast.Subscript, fields are,
     1. value = atom.pyast_tree
+        1. Note that "value" node's ctx should always be ast.Load(), since list name is really just read-only.
+So the full sub-tree load/store ctx update function (tools.update_load_store)is fixed to always set value's ctx to ast.Load() at the end of the function.
     2. slice_field:
         1. if subscriptionlist.pyast_tree has only one item, subscriptionlist.pyast_tree[0],
         2. if subscriptionlist.pyast_tree has more than one item2, ast.Tuple, fields are,